creepersaur/quark/docs/docs/GettingStarted/installation.md

 ## Building from Source

-If you're building from source then `src/shared/Quark` should already have all the code required.
-Just use `require()` as stated above.
+For those building from source code is in `src/shared/Quark`.

 ```luau
 -- Quark is inside of `ReplicatedStorage/Shared`